 Welcome to Part 30 of our Nepali vocabulary series!
 In this lesson, you’ll explore 10 useful and practical words that will help you speak more naturally and confidently in everyday situations.
 These vocabulary items cover descriptions, locations, time expressions, and mental processes—all essential for smooth communication in Nepali.
+By mastering these words, you’ll be able to navigate conversations about geography, food preparation, pilgrimage sites, and abstract thoughts with greater ease.
 Let’s continue building your language skills together!

 Study these 10 carefully selected vocabulary words that will enhance your everyday Nepali communication.
 Each word is presented in English, Romanized Nepali, and Devanagari script.
-These words cover locations, qualities, time expressions, and abstract concepts you’ll frequently encounter.
+These words cover locations, qualities, time expressions, and abstract concepts you’ll frequently encounter in intermediate-level conversations.

 |---|---|---|